BarkleyRhoat/nested-objects-additional-practice-1/README.md

 In this project, you’ll be working with a **mock streaming service catalog** — similar to Netflix — and writing code to access, filter, and manipulate information stored inside a **nested object** full of genres, shows, seasons, episodes, and ratings.

 This is also going to have you work with an imported object potentially for the first time.
-You'll see that you can use just like any other object in your code.
+You'll see that you can use it just like any other object in your code.

 This challenge will help you practice: